google-marketing-solutions/adios/README.md

 1. Now you can run or schedule the Adios services using the Adios menu

 ## Assets generation
+Notes:
-Note: this step is not required if you already have the assets.
+- this step is not required if you already have the assets.
+- starting from Adios v1.1 you can generate assets based on ad group keywords (check this [video](https://github.com/google-marketing-solutions/adios/assets/3335483/9be71a1a-43da-49ba-b203-598e797f1d64)).

 https://github.com/google-marketing-solutions/adios/assets/3335483/72db55da-7ed1-47bb-8daf-b61d50fb1ea7